SUNDAY WORSHIP SERVICE, 10:00 AM: link on liveoakuu.org.

-Get set up with Zoom – now, not Sunday morning.
+For Fellowship Time after the service: Get set up with Zoom.
 Zoom is actually pretty easy, but you need to download the app onto your computer, tablet, or phone.
 Do that today.
-Reach out to firstname.lastname@example.org if you run into questions.
+Reach out to email@example.com if you run into questions.

 Get out your chalice.
 We’ll be lighting a chalice at the beginning of the service, and you’ll be prompted to light your own chalice.
 Don’t have a chalice?
 Look around your house.
 A tea candle in a bowl, a special candleholder – what looks like a chalice to you?